sammonsjl/kubernetes-the-hard-way/docs/11-deploy-liferay.md

 ### Calico CNI

-The Calico CNI plugin provides a container network infrastructure provides a network for services to communicate with each other.
+The Calico CNI plugin provides a container network infrastructure to allow services to communicate with each other.
 Once deployed the Kubernetes node state will switch to Ready indicating they are ready for deployment.

 [//]: # (host:controlplane01)

 Deploy the `Calico` cluster add-on:

-Note that if you have [changed the service CIDR range](./01-prerequisites.md#service-network) and thus this file, you will need to save your copy onto `controlplane01` (paste to vi, then save) and apply that.
+Note that if you have [changed the service CIDR range](./01-prerequisites.md#service-network) and thus this file, you will need to save your copy onto `controlplane01` (paste to vim, then save) and apply that.

 ```bash
 kubectl create -f ~/infra/tigera-operator.yaml